EKE‑Electronics Celebrates 40 Years in Rail

 EKE-Trainnet® advert featuring the Leningrad Cowboys

-In the early 2000s, EKE-Electronics introduced its new IP-based train management system, setting a new standard for digital train control.
-This breakthrough led to a landmark achievement in 2007, when the company delivered the world’s first fully Ethernet-based trains to Transport for NSW, Australia.
-The initial order of 78 trainsets marked the largest rolling stock procurement in Australia’s history and showcased the power of IP-based technology.
-In 2010, EKE-Electronics brought this innovation to Brazil, renovating the São Paulo Metro and transforming it into the world’s first metro system equipped with IP-based train management.
+In the early 2000s, EKE-Electronics introduced its new IP-based train management system.
+This development set a new standard for digital train control.
+The progress led to a landmark achievement in 2007, when the company delivered the world’s first fully Ethernet-based trains to Transport for NSW, Australia.
+The initial order of 78 trainsets marked the largest rolling stock procurement in Australia’s history.
+The power of IP-based technology was showcased.
+In 2010, EKE-Electronics brought this innovation to São Paulo Metro in Brazil.
+The upgrade created the world’s first metro system fully equipped with IP‑based train management technology.

-The end of the decade saw EKE-Electronics working with London Underground once more when it secured the Central Line refurbishment project to replace the original Data Transmission System from the 90s.
+The end of the decade saw EKE-Electronics working with London Underground for the Central Line refurbishment project.
+The contract replaced the original 1990s Data Transmission System.
 At the time, this was the largest contract in the company’s history and a flagship achievement that reinforced EKE-Electronics’ position as a trusted partner for complex train automation systems.

 Building a Legacy of Safety in Train Automation

-In 2010, EKE-Electronics received its first SIL certification for a speedometer, marking the start of its journey into safety-critical technology and establishing the foundation for future developments.
-Building on this achievement, the company began developing various SIL functionalities, such as the on-board Hot Axle Box Detector (HABD), which was launched in 2014.
-Two years later, EKE-Electronics introduced Automatic Selective Door Operation (ASDO), which has become a widely adopted technology, underscoring its reliability and global acceptance.
+EKE-Electronics received its first SIL certification in 2010 for a speedometer.
+This milestone established the foundation for a long‑term focus on safety‑critical technology.
+EKE‑Electronics expanded its SIL portfolio with the Hot Axle Box Detector (HABD), which was launched in 2014.
+Automatic Selective Door Operation (ASDO) followed in 2016 and has since been widely adopted. underscoring its reliability and global acceptance.

-Throughout the 2020s, EKE-Electronics significantly broadened its portfolio of SIL safety systems.
-Today, the range has been extended to include vigilance control systems, lateral acceleration monitoring, advanced communication solutions, monitoring technologies and more.
-This growth has established EKE-Electronics as a global leader in train automation safety systems, a position demonstrated by the fact that most major train manufacturers worldwide rely on EKE- Electronics’ SIL 2 safety solutions.
+SIL safety solutions grew significantly during the 2020s.
+Current systems include vigilance control systems, lateral acceleration monitoring, advanced communication solutions, monitoring technologies and more.
+This growth has established EKE-Electronics as a global leader in train automation safety systems.
+A position demonstrated by the fact that most major train manufacturers worldwide rely on EKE- Electronics’ SIL 2 safety solutions.

-As the demand for enhanced safety grew, EKE-Electronics expanded its onboard solutions to include systems compatible with signalling systems such as the European Train Control System (ETCS).
-Looking ahead, the company is focused on strengthening cybersecurity for Train Communication Networks, recognising the growing importance of digital resilience in modern train automation systems.
+Growing safety requirements also led to systems compatible with signalling technologies, including the European Train Control System.
+Looking ahead, the company recognises the growing importance of digital resilience in modern train automation systems.
+Work continues on strengthening cybersecurity across Train Communication Networks.

 Strategic Partnership

-EKE-Electronics expanded its global footprint in 2013 with the opening of its Shanghai office, strengthening its presence in the China market.
-Six years later, the company acquired Humaware, a UK-based specialist in condition monitoring, adding advanced predictive maintenance capabilities to its offering.
+EKE-Electronics expanded its global footprint in 2013 with the opening of its Shanghai office.
+This strengthens its presence in the China market.
+The acquisition of UK‑based Humaware in 2019 added predictive maintenance capabilities to the portfolio.
 These strategic moves have reinforced EKE-Electronics’ role in delivering smarter, safer, and more efficient train automation systems worldwide.

 Reflecting on 40 Years